TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/algol68/index.md

 # Show requested number of Fibonacci values #
 show fibonacci values(n)

 ```

 {% endraw %}

-[Fibonacci](https://sampleprograms.io/projects/fibonacci) in [Algol68](https://sampleprograms.io/languages/algol68) was written by:
+Fibonacci in [Algol68](https://sampleprograms.io/languages/algol68) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Jan 31 2023 21:23:22.
-The solution was first committed on Jan 21 2023 16:11:14.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution